FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 import com.inversoft.rest.ClientResponse;

 public class ReactivateApplication {
   public static void main(String[] args) {
     ApplicationProperties.setupProperties();

-        // Initiating the client
+    // Instantiate the client
     FusionAuthClient client = new FusionAuthClient(ApplicationProperties.getApiKey(),
         ApplicationProperties.getFusionAuthURL());

     UUID appId = UUID.fromString("991001b4-d196-4204-b483-a0ed5dbf7666");

-        // Using the returned ClientResponse object
+    // Use the returned ClientResponse object
     ClientResponse<ApplicationResponse, Errors> response = client.reactivateApplication(appId);

     if (response.wasSuccessful()) {
-            // Outputting the application's details
+      // Output the application's details
       System.out.println(response.successResponse.application);

     } else {
-            // Handling errors
+      // Handle errors
       System.out.println(response.errorResponse);
     }
   }
 }
 ```

 If you run the above code, and the request is successful, it'll reactivate the application.
-You'll also get the bonus of its details on the console.
+You'll also get the bonus of printing out the application's details on the console.

 ## Deleting an application

 Lastly, let's see how to delete an application from FusionAuth.
 To do this, we'll use the `deleteApplication` method and provide the ID of the application as its parameter.

-Remember that this method permanently deletes the application from FusionAuth.
+Remember, this method permanently deletes the application from FusionAuth.
 So, you need to use it cautiously.
 Most of the time the better choice is to deactivate the application.
-But maybe you are no longer in the todo app business and want to remove it from your servers.
+But maybe you are no longer in the Todo app business and want to remove it from your servers.

 Here is the code: